Afrochemist/html-css-labs/README.md

-#HTML & CSS Training Lab for Beginners
+# HTML & CSS Training Lab for Beginners

+This repository contains labs for learning HTML and CSS.
+These are markup languages for are used for making websites.